alexanderenrique/alexanderenrique.github.io/src/microelectronics/NEMO-Tool-Display-Hardware.md

 - I mentioned I don't want touch capabilities, mostly because people have filthy gloves and it might destroy my display.
 Though it might be nice to cycle through two screens, one that displays the status, and another for problems.
 Idk if that's worth it.

 ### 09/08/2025
+**Main Task:** NEMO configuration page and SSL setup

+**Notes:**
--Thought about it over the weekend, I don't want to have people need to go into the back end of NEMO to initialize all this stuff.
+- Thought about it over the weekend, I don't want to have people need to go into the back end of NEMO to initialize all this stuff.
 - So throught the magic of cursor, I created a new page under configuration and got it working so that you can select the address and port of your broker as well as the user name and password
 - Spent a lot of time on Nomachine messing around with the colector comupter installing Mosquitto and getting the authentication on the SSL/TSL going
 - Learned about sharing credentials and stuff, which lead me back to modifying the NEMO page so that there is now a field to enter for CA credentials for you broker.
 Looks legit!